Karimgfr/Crack-Detection-CNN/README.md

 - **Deep Learning Model**: Implements a CNN for accurate binary classification of images.
 - **End-to-End Workflow**: Covers data preprocessing, model training, evaluation, and visualization.
-- **Explainable AI**: Visualizes convolutional filters, activation maps, and Grad-CAM heatmaps to interpret the model's predictions.
 - **Performance Metrics**: Detailed evaluation using accuracy, precision, recall, F1-score, and confusion matrix.
 - **Theoretical Documentation**: A separate file explaining core concepts, methods, and rationale behind the design choices in the project.
+To-do !

 ## 🗂 Dataset